telefonicaid/fiware-orion/doc/manuals/devel/jsonParseV2.md

 The development team prefers this second approach however.

 ## Parsing process
-To describe the flow of NGSIv2 parse, we need an example payload as the code is not generic but individual per request type.
+To describe the flow of NGSIv2 parse, we need an example payload as the code is not generic but individual per type of request.

 The request `POST /v2/entities` is used in this example flow: